jasongir/social-impact/README.md

 ## Technologies

-- This application was structured primarily with [React.js](https://reactjs.org/)
+- This application was structured with components created with [React.js](https://reactjs.org/)
 - API requests to [http://api.airvisual.com](http://api.airvisual.com) were made using JavaScript's built-in `fetch` function
+- All styling for layout, color, and design used Vanilla CSS